Belgian bishop declines cardinal honor over abuse record - NewsBreak

 Belgian bishop declines cardinal honor over abuse record

-ROME — (AP) — One of Pope Francis’ proposed new cardinals, the retired bishop of Ghent, Belgium, has bowed out of accepting the honor over his insufficient response to cases of clergy sexual abuse, the Belgian bishops conference said.
+One of Pope Francis’ proposed new cardinals, the retired bishop of Ghent , Belgium, has bowed out of accepting the honor over his insufficient response to cases of clergy sexual abuse, the Belgian bishops conference said.

 Ghent Bishop Luc Van Looy had asked Francis for permission to decline the honor in order “to not harm victims again,” and Francis accepted the request, the bishops said in a statement.